AlexeyZavar/Apker/README.md

 # Apker
 Apker - tool for people who loves to change firmware.
 Just flash module &amp; get all apps that you need!

+Tested on Windows 10 x64 and Arch Linux.
+Mac OS supported but not tested

 # Instructions
 1. Create subdirectory in 'data': ex. "*Utilities*"
 2. Drop apk files in it